darasus/ai-blog/content/bitcoin-cash-whats-the-difference.md

   network is significantly larger than that of Bitcoin Cash.
 The main difference between the two currencies is their scalability.
 Bitcoin Cash is able to process a larger number of transactions per second than Bitcoin.
+intro: >-
+  The cryptocurrency world is growing fast, and there are so many different digital tokens out there that it's becoming increasingly difficult for a new investor to know where to start.

+  Not all coins are as accessible as others; some have limited availability and can only be purchased directly from the company selling the token.
+Others can be bought through an online exchange (such as Binance or Coinbase) or an intermediary service (like Changelly or ShapeShift).

+  But which of these coins should you invest in?
+Which one is most likely to succeed?
+Which has the best long-term potential?
+Let’s take a look at two of the most popular alternative digital currencies and see what sets them apart.
 ---

 ## What is Bitcoin Cash?